frosem-space/ISTQB-CTFL-AT/Notes/Chapter_1.md

 ## 1.2.2 Collaborative User Story Creation

 In Agile, requirements are captured as user stories.
-These are created collaboratively by developers, testers, and business representatives.
+These are created collaboratively by developers, testers, and business representatives, this shared vision is accomplished through frequent informal reviews while the requirements are being written.

+In sequential development, this shared vision of a feature is accomplished through formal reviews after requirements are written.

 ### Key Concepts
 - User stories cover both functional and non-functional aspects.
-- Acceptance criteria are essential and must be defined together.
+- The acceptance criteria should be defined in collaboration between business representatives, developers, and testers.
+- The team considers a task finished when a set of acceptance criteria have been satisfied.
-- Testers contribute by refining user stories, identifying gaps, and confirming testability.
+- Testers contribute by identifying gaps in the user story (missing details or non-functional requirements), by asking business representatives open-ended questions and confirming testability of the acceptance criteria.

 ### Techniques
-- **Brainstorming and mind mapping** help in collaborative story creation.
+- **Brainstorming and mind mapping** help in collaborative authorship story creation.
 - **INVEST** criteria define quality user stories:
   - Independent
   - Negotiable